hansvas/Postalman/README.md

 Using Postalman is very simple.
 The source code is relatively well documented and the test application shows the usage and possible options quite well.

-For Windows, you must either build [libpostal](https://github.com/openvenues/libpostal) yourself, following the instructions you find at libpostal, or use the prepared binaries (1.5 GB) from  [pypostalwin](https://github.com/selva221724/pypostalwin).
+For Windows (64 Bit only), you must either build [libpostal](https://github.com/openvenues/libpostal) yourself, following the instructions you find at libpostal, or use the prepared binaries (1.5 GB) from  [pypostalwin](https://github.com/selva221724/pypostalwin).
 You can also find the link there.

 Postalman expects libpostal to be installed in the C:\Workbench directory, but you can change the installation of the DLL and the data at any time.

+The included application is for windows 64 only.
+The class should work under linux also.

 ---